akka/akka-samples/akka-sample-distributed-workers-scala/README.md

  * The front-end nodes simulate an external interface, such as a REST API, that accepts workloads from clients.
  * The worker nodes have worker actors that accept and process workloads.
- * The back-end nodes contain a Master actor that coordinates workloads, keeps track of the workers, and delegates work to available workers.
+ * The back-end nodes contain a WorkManager actor that coordinates workloads, keeps track of the workers, and delegates work to available workers.
 One of the nodes is active and one is on standby.
-If the active Master goes down, the standby takes over.
+If the active WorkManager goes down, the standby takes over.

 Let's look at the details of each part of the application, starting with the front-end.